General guidelines

 For accepted abstracts to be published in the Journal of Veterinary Emergency & Critical Care (JVECC), in addition to the above criteria, authors should also adhere to the journal’s ethical guidelines: (https://onlinelibrary.wiley.com/page/journal/14764431/homepage/forauthors.html).

-If you should have any questions, please contact the scientific committee
+If you should have any questions, don't hesitate to get in touch with the scientific committee.

 Kind regards on behalf of the Scientific Committee,